self-upgrade-pkaur/.net-new-batches/AzureDevOps/AzurePipeline.md

 - create a new project on Azure devops pipeline
 - Tell where your code is : Github
 - Select Repo
+- Add Azure pipelines in Github repos on git hub
+- Project Settings-> Service Connections-> User Service Principle to validate credentials of your Azure with Azure DevOps
+-